nemoarchive/documentation/submit_data.md

 *Restricted data submitters are asked to request account usernames with an appended "-restricted", e.g. `doe-restricted`.
 If you will be submitting both public and controlled access data, you will need to create two accounts, one without and one with the "-restricted" tag.
 Similarly, if you are submitting to multiple restricted projects (e.g. BICAN and SCORCH) we ask that you create a unique user for each project.

 Someone from the NeMO team will follow up with you regarding any other questions about your data or the submission process.

+Prior to leaving a lab or otherwise changing roles in a way that would alter your access to data avaliable at NeMO, please complete the offboarding form [here](https://docs.google.com/forms/d/e/1FAIpQLSdVt74rw6W4jKHlhH7eRaGNmOGx8aVcCq6Qc948YZ-mYRmqGA/viewform?usp=sharing).

 &nbsp;
 # <a name="submitting-a-file-manifest"></a> Submitting a File Manifest